'The only thing that will redeem mankind is cooperation'

 The project 'Nature or nurture?
 A search for the institutional and biological determinants of life expectancy in Europe during the early modern period', supervised by Tine De Moor has received a VIDI Grant (800 k€) from the Netherlands Organisation for Scientific Research (NWO).
 In literature it has been suggested that the rapid loosening of family ties in Northwestern-Europe – due to the emergence of the European Marriage Pattern (EMP) from the late medieval period onwards – would lead to hardship for the elderly, but the (limitedly available) data suggest otherwise.
 In this project we test two potential explanations for this conundrum, by comparing Northwestern- and Southern-Europe between 1500 and 1900 by (a.o.) testing the Disposable Soma Theory by obtaining and analyzing different types of sources and datasets (such as genealogical trees and location-specific family reconstitutions, and data on religious communities) will be used.

 Also, we examine whether the diversity in institutional solutions (state-provided, collective, market-based) to be found in early modern Northwestern-Europe could have increased the welfare of the elderly.
 A third subproject inestigates the impact of (biological) life-cycle events and socio-economic behaviour on life-expectancy, with regard to household structures and saving behaviour, thus bringing the insights from the other subprojects together on the household level.
-The project will start in Fall 2013 and will collaborate intensively with the CLIO-INFRA-project and the University of Southern Denmark.
+The project will start in Fall 2013 and will collaborate intensively with the CLIO-INFRA-project.

 This project aims at using the datasets from the completed project 'Data Infrastructures for the Study of Guilds and Other Forms of Collective Action' – and others – to study the long term dynamics of institutions for collective action in pre-industrial Europe, and this in relationship with changes in marriage patterns and economic development.
 This project, entitled '“United We Stand”.
 The Dynamics and Consequences of Institutions for Collective Action in Pre-Industrial Europe', is funded by a European Research Council Starting Grant of 1.2 million €, awarded to Tine De Moor, and runs from 1 January 2010 until 31 December 2014.